openghg/openghg/doc/source/development/packaging.rst

 OpenGHG is now fully tested and deployed using GitHub actions.
 The most updated developer code lies in the `OpenGHG repository <https://github.com/openghg/openghg>`_

-The development process should be;
+The development process should be:

 #.
 New changes to any section of the code base should always be made using feature branches.
     .. code-block:: bash